 - Persistent pain: You may experience some pain after the extraction, but it will subside within a day or two.
 If it lasts longer or increases in intensity, you may have a problem.

 - Bleeding: After tooth extraction, there may be a small amount of bleeding.
-If this bleeding continues for more than 24 hours you should contact her dentist.
+You should contact her dentist if this bleeding continues for more than 24 hours.

 Read more: How To Stop Bleeding After Tooth Extraction?